EU Nations Strike $2 Trillion Deal For Coronavirus Aid

 French President Emmanuel Macron described the deal as “historic.”

-“We showed collective responsibility and solidarity and we show also our belief in our common future.”
+“We showed collective responsibility and solidarity and we show also our belief in our common future,” said Charles Michel, European Council president.

-They will be used to roll out new measures for economic reform, to help businesses who have been affected by the virus, and to invest in protection against “future crises.”
+Funds will be spread across three areas, reported CNN.
+They will be used to roll out new measures for economic reform, to help businesses that have been affected by the virus, and to invest in protection against “future crises.”

 The recovery plan involves €750 billion in grants and loans, including €390 billion in grants for countries hit hardest by the virus.
 Italy and Spain are expected to receive the most aid, according to the BBC.

-European Council President Charles Michel said this was “the right deal for Europe right now.”
+Michel said this was “the right deal for Europe right now.”

 Deal!